-The MacKillop Catholic Regional College School Advisory Council meets six times during the year.
+The MacKillop College School Advisory Council meets at least once a term with a total of six meetings during the year.

 The School Advisory Council may call extraordinary meetings if required.

 Agendas should be prepared and distributed prior to each meeting, with sufficient notice and time for preparation by council members.
 Minutes will be taken at each meeting.